kiali/kiali-client-python/README.md

 ## Services List

-- This method will return a dictionary with `Namespace` object and list of `Service` object
+- This method will return a dictionary with `Namespace` and list of `Service`

 - Required Parameter (`namespace`)